-- Composting helps in recycling of matter and also in disposal of garbage.
+- Composting helps in the recycling of matter and also in the disposal of garbage.

-- Leaching of chemical fertilisers causes water pollution and death of aquatic organisms.
+- The leaching of chemical fertilisers causes water pollution and the death of aquatic organisms.

 - The production of compost is easy, cheap and harmless whereas production of chemical fertilisers is costly and problematic.

 CBSE Notes for Class 6 Science Free Download for All Chapters

 Learn with best notes,free videos,practice questions and mock tests with School Connect Online for free demo click here